rodrigocezar/carbon/SCHEMA.md

 ALTER TABLE "receipt" ENABLE ROW LEVEL SECURITY;

--- TODO: this is a workaround to get around a bug with realtime subscriptions not working with the standard RLS -- it seems the client is not sending the right JWT token when it subscribes to the realtime channel CREATE POLICY "Employees with inventory_view can view receipts" ON "receipt" FOR SELECT
+CREATE POLICY "Employees with inventory_view can view receipts" ON "receipt" FOR SELECT
   USING (coalesce(get_my_claim('inventory_view')::boolean, false) = true